US oil may fall to $72.37

 It is expected to test the next support of $71.76, a break below which could open the way towards $62.89-$67.33 range.

-The contract is riding on a wave c, which is to the same degree with the preceding wave a from $93.76.
-A projection analysis suggests an aggressive target of $46.29.
+The contract is riding on a wave C, which is to the same degree with the preceding wave A from $123.68.

 Comments